seraphinush-gaming/tera-mysterium/content/article/companions.en.md

 The obtained Fellowship for a Partner is of the following :
 ![](https://seraphinush-gaming.github.io/mysterium/images/article/companions_fellowship_table.png)

 While heavily dependent on RNG, it is highly recommended to Promote a Partner sacrificing Grade 8 or higher Partners in order to maximize the potential Fellowship gain.
-The difference between Grade 8 Partner vs. Grade 10 Partner is that there is a higher chance to increase Fellowship by 5 (and a lower chance to increase Fellowship by 4), but the chance to increase Fellowship by 6 does not change.
+The difference between using Grade 8-10 Partner is that there is a higher chance to increase Fellowship by 5 (and a lower chance to increase Fellowship by 4) the higher the Grade; The chance to increase Fellowship by 6 does not change.

 For an uncommon Partner, 39 Fellowship is the minimum to maintain Bond Skill indefinitely, whereas for Rare and Superior Partner, 37 and 35 Fellowship is the minimum, respectively.